What I Wish I'd Known Before I Went Freelance

 Up until last year, I was a freelancer for four years.
 It was a career path I kind of fell into; I love to travel, value my freedom of movement, and revel in the ability to be creative and explore a spectrum of crafts, tasks, and projects.

 Of course, many of the answers to these questions were learned the hard way.
-And, while there are many logistical things I wish I'd known before I started working as a freelancer, there are also innumerable things I wish I'd known about myself before I started; for example, that my work is valuable and that no client is "doing me a favour" by hiring me.
+And, while there are many logistical things I wish I'd known before I started working as a freelancer, there are also innumerable things I wish I'd known about myself before I started; for example, that my work is valuable and that no client is 'doing me a favor' by hiring me.

 It's a well-documented fact that freelancers regularly struggle to be treated fairly in the professional world.
 Though the gig economy is booming, the prevalence of freelancers doesn't necessarily translate into fair treatment.
-Invoices are regularly left ignored or unpaid, and there are no such thing as sick days.
+Invoices are regularly left ignored or unpaid, there are no such thing as sick days, and health care comes straight from your own pocket.

 Ultimately, there is no one-size-fits-all secret to being a good freelancer; it depends heavily on your industry, level of experience, and countless other personal traits.
 But, one thing is for certain: You'll be in a much better position if you take the time to hear from those who've been at it for a while.